Li-yachuan/Li-yachuan.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I'm now working as a Ph.D. in China University of Petroleum.
+I'm  a Ph.D. in China University of Petroleum.
+I am currently conducting a one-year academic exchange at the Autonomous University of Barcelona.

+Or, for a slightly more formal tone:
  <a href='https://scholar.google.es/citations?hl=en&user=Am4a9M4AAAAJ'></a>

 ## Research Interests：